 Law School Basics

 Law school is typically a three year program.
 Admission standards generally require that you have completed your undergraduate degree before matriculating in law school and that you must take the Law School Admission Test (LSAT).
 There are no particular undergraduate courses or majors that are required for law school.
-At UK Law we have admitted students with majors from Art History to Zoology.
+At UK Rosenberg Law we have admitted students with majors from Art History to Zoology.

 However, the study of law is a very involved process.
 Many law professors, particularly in the first-year, teach using the Socratic Method.
 Class discussions will start with the reading assigned for that particular class and move forward from there.
-To get the most out of the law school curriculum, it is important to attend class, to do reading assignments in advance, and be engaged during class discussions.
+To get the most out of the law school curriculum, it is important to attend class, to reading assignments in advance, and be engaged during class discussions.

 The Socratic Method